GetDutchie/brick/packages/brick_build/README.md

 };
 final restModelDictionary = RestModelDictionary(restMappings);

-/// Sqlite mappings should only be used when initializizing a [SqliteProvider] final Map<Type, SqliteAdapter<SqliteModel>> sqliteMappings = {
+/// Sqlite mappings should only be used when initializing a [SqliteProvider] final Map<Type, SqliteAdapter<SqliteModel>> sqliteMappings = {
   $dictionary
 };